-Parking permits are issued in the Office of Student Activities located in the Student Center.
+Parking permits are issued in the Office of Student Activities located in the Welcome Center.
 The first permit is free; all subsequent permits cost \$5.00.
 Permits are required for all vehicles parked on campus by students and faculty/staff.

-Students will park in the north or west lots; visitors, faculty, and staff are to use the staff lot.
+Students will park in the North, West, or Welcome Center South lots; visitors, faculty, and staff are to use the staff lot.
 Visitors should register in the Administration Building upon coming to the campus.
 Illegally parked cars may be charged \$5 for no stickers and up to \$25 for other parking violations.
-Fines are to be paid in the Student Center at the Cashier's window.
+Fines are to be paid to the Student Account Coordinator in the Welcome Center.
 Student grades will be held at the end of the semester for students who have not paid their fines.
 Appeals may be made to the Vice President for Finance.
 Repeated violations of the parking policy may result in the illegally parked car being towed away at the owner's expense.